praxton74/LLM-Product-Recommendation/Readme.md

 **🦙 LLaMA Product Recommender 🛍️**

-By leveraging the power of LLMs and incorporating product and department information, this model provides personalized and relevant product suggestions to users.
+The power of LLMs and incorporating product and department information, this model provides personalized and relevant product suggestions to users.

 🌟 Key Features: